riclarsson/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 though at the cost of computational speed.
 It has `DISORT`'s main features: multi-layer solving, delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal sources), Dirichlet boundary conditions (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, and more.
 In addition, `PythonicDISORT` has been tested against `DISORT` on `DISORT`'s own test problems.
-As far as we know, all prior attempts at creating Python interfaces for `DISORT` have focused on creating wrappers and `PythonicDISORT` is the first true Python reimplementation.
+While there exist packages that wrap `DISORT` in Python [@CM2020; @Hu2017], `PythonicDISORT` is `DISORT` reimplemented from scratch in Python.

 # Statement of need

-We clarify that `PythonicDISORT` is not meant to replace `DISORT`.
+`PythonicDISORT` is not meant to replace `DISORT`.
 Due to fundamental differences between Python and FORTRAN, `PythonicDISORT`, though optimized, remains about an order of magnitude slower than `DISORT`.
 Thus, projects which prioritize computational speed should still use `DISORT`.
+We will continue optimizing `PythonicDISORT`, and there remain avenues for code vectorization among other optimizations.
+It is unlikely that `PythonicDISORT` can achieve the speed of `DISORT` though.
-Moreover, `PythonicDISORT` lacks `DISORT`'s latest features, most notably its pseudo-spherical correction.
+In addition, `PythonicDISORT` currently lacks `DISORT`'s latest features, most notably its pseudo-spherical correction, though these, and other, features may be added in the future.

 `PythonicDISORT` is instead designed with three goals in mind.
 First, it is meant to be a pedagogical and exploratory tool.